SmileiPIC/Smilei/doc/Sphinx/installation.rst

   -xCOMMON-AVX512 -ip -ipo -inline-factor=1000 -D__INTEL_SKYLAKE_8168

-The vectorization must also be actived :ref:`in the namelist<Vectorization>`.
+The vectorization must also be activated :ref:`in the namelist <Vectorization>`.

 ----